KapiMC/Kapi/CONTRIBUTING.md

 ### Compiling using IntelliJ

-- Make sure IntelliJ has detected the gradle project.
+- Make sure IntelliJ has detected the Gradle project.
 - Run the "Gradle Build" task, it's recommended to set this as your run configuration.

-If gradle successfully compiled the project, the `jar` should be available at `Kapi/build/libs/`.
+If Gradle successfully compiled the project, the `jar` should be available at `Kapi/build/libs/`.

-### Manually Compiling (Outside of an IDE)
+### Manually Compiling (Outside an IDE)

 - **Windows**

-  - Run `gradlew.bat build` in command prompt or powershell.
+    - Run `gradlew.bat build` in command prompt or PowerShell.

 - **Linux/macOS**

     - Run `gradlew build` in your shell.

-If gradle successfully compiled the project, the `jar` should be available at `Kapi/build/libs/`.
+If Gradle successfully compiled the project, the `jar` should be available at `Kapi/build/libs/`.

 ## Code Guidelines